BigBarza/CompressedEngineering/README.md

 ### Features
 - Allows the coke oven to have custom fluid outputs instead of just the hardcoded creosote oil.
 It adds no recipes on its own.
 - Prevents a crash when more than 13 items are assigned to an engineering blueprint.
 Specifically, it would crash when removing said bp.
+- Adds two new recipe types (compressedengineering:assembler_shaped and compressedengineering:assembler_shapeless)
+  - They're identical to crafting recipes but can only be done in the IE Assembler

 Curseforge link: https://legacy.curseforge.com/minecraft/mc-mods/compressed-engineering